-A systematic review published in 2019 (391 studies) on risk factors for physical IPV victimization concluded that occurrence of other forms of violence within the relationship was the strongest risk factor for physical IPV, and mental health factors were also consistently associated with IPV victimization (PTSD, depression, fear, threats of self-harm, borderline personality disorder, and anger).
-Although most physical IPV risk factors were not significantly different between men and women, alcohol use, having experienced abuse as a child, sexual IPV victimization, and depression were stronger risk factors for women; older age was a stronger protective factor for men than for women.
-In another systematic review (60 studies), specific risk factors for IPV perpetrated against women include unplanned pregnancy, having parents with a low level of education (e.g., less than a high school diploma), and being young and unmarried.
+A systematic review published in 2019 (391 studies) on risk factors for physical IPV victimization concluded that occurrence of other forms of violence within the relationship was the strongest risk factor for physical IPV, and mental health factors were also consistently associated with IPV victimization (PTSD, depression, fear, threats of self-harm, borderline personality disorder, and anger).20 Although most physical IPV risk factors were not significantly different between men and women, alcohol use, having experienced abuse as a child, sexual IPV victimization, and depression were stronger risk factors for women; older age was a stronger protective factor for men than for women.20 In another systematic review (60 studies), specific risk factors for IPV perpetrated against women include unplanned pregnancy, having parents with a low level of education (e.g., less than a high school diploma), and being young and unmarried.21

 In terms of specific populations, risk factors for IPV victimization for people in same-sex relationships appear to overlap with those for people in heterosexual relationships.
-For example, factors with the strongest associations for IPV among those in same-sex relationships include witnessing IPV as a child, witnessing victimization in peer networks, and experiencing physical and psychological health problems.
-In a meta-analysis of gender-specific IPV risk factors (24 studies) for people in same-sex relationships, risk factors for men included psychological abuse, alcohol abuse, and witnessing parental IPV; for women, risk factors included alcohol abuse, anger, and psychological abuse.
+For example, factors with the strongest associations for IPV among those in same-sex relationships include witnessing IPV as a child, witnessing victimization in peer networks, and experiencing physical and psychological health problems.22 In a meta-analysis of IPV risk factors among those in same-sex relationships (24 studies), risk factors for men included psychological abuse, alcohol abuse, and witnessing parental IPV; for women, risk factors included alcohol abuse, anger, and psychological abuse.23

-Transgender persons may experience a disproportionate burden of IPV compared with cisgender persons.
-In a survey of 1,139 adult lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) respondents, persons who identified as transgender were more likely to experience IPV compared with those who identified as cisgender (31.1% vs. 20.4%; p<0.01).
-In a systematic review of IPV prevalence in transgender populations (74 studies, N=1,273,989 participants, n=49,966 transgender participants), transgender persons were more likely to experience any IPV (relative risk [RR], 1.7 [95% confidence interval {CI}, 1.4 to 2.0]), physical IPV (RR, 2.2 [95% CI, 1.7 to 2.9]), and sexual IPV (RR, 2.5 [95% CI, 1.6 to 3.7]) compared with cisgender persons.
-IPV risks were not different based on sex assigned at birth.
-IPV victimization in this population was associated with a variety of risk factors including disability; homelessness; immigration status; race/ethnicity; incarceration; education level; sexual measures such as partner count, transactional sex, sexually transmitted infection, and unprotected sex; substance use; and mental health problems such as depression, PTSD, and poor coping skills.
+Data reported in studies indicate that transgender persons may experience a disproportionate burden of IPV compared with cisgender persons.24 In a survey of 1,139 adult lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) respondents, persons who identified as transgender were more likely to experience IPV compared with those who identified as cisgender (31.1% vs. 20.4%; p<0.01).24 In a systematic review of IPV prevalence in transgender populations (74 studies, N=1,273,989 participants, n=49,966 transgender participants), transgender persons were more likely to experience any IPV (relative risk [RR], 1.7 [95% confidence interval {CI}, 1.4 to 2.0]), physical IPV (RR, 2.2 [95% CI, 1.7 to 2.9]), and sexual IPV (RR, 2.5 [95% CI, 1.6 to 3.7]) compared with cisgender persons.25 In the same study, IPV risks were not different based on sex assigned at birth.
+IPV victimization in this population was associated with a variety of risk factors including disability; homelessness; immigration status; race/ethnicity; incarceration; education level; sexual risk factors (e.g., partner count unprotected sex); substance use; and mental health problems.